Uphill Access at A-Basin

-DURING winter operational hours [ CURRENTLY CLOSED ]
+DURING winter operational hours [ now closed ]

 We do not have an anticipated opening date for this.
 Uphill access is restricted to the eastern edge of High Noon between the Base Area and Black Mountain Lodge when lifts are turning.
 Access above Black Mountain Lodge is prohibited after 8:30 a.m.

 The East Wall, Beavers and Steep Gullies, and all terrain parks, are always closed outside operational hours.